 The bottles are still dirty from the last feeding, a baby screaming in my ear.. it’s kind of stressful, and even more so when you’re rushing to clean the bottle and concerned if you did a good enough job!

-A cozy swaddle blanket to keep your baby warm in the tent (or camper!)
+A baby camping sleeping bag to keep your baby warm in the tent (or camper!)

 Depending on the weather, you might be concerned about how cold your baby might get on the camp trip!
 In Wyoming, nights can sometimes dip into the 30s – DURING SUMMER!

 Swaddle blankets help keep your baby warm safely, which is especially important if you are not co-sleeping and the baby will be by his self in a pack n play!See it on Amazon now!

 A pacifier holder and case so you don’t spend the whole camp trip trying to find and wash pacifiers!

 So my girls are not pacifier ladies, but I do have quite a few friends who are.
 And it’s an absolute nightmare for everyone involved if they lose their pacifier!